InfTkm/SMS2Email/README.md

+# Update
+It turns out the best approach is using Google's Message App, which can connect to a web interface.
+The primary phone can login and get texts from the web interface.
+Then save the website on the homescreen.
+Voila.
 # SMStoEmail
 I have a SIM card from another country used solely as a verification code receiver.
 Unfortunately, my primary phone doesn't support dual sim.